Join our private Facebook group here:

 I tell them, “Imagine this, a military commander, a general on the frontlines comes back home and he’s got a little daughter.
 She comes running to him, and he’s telling his sergeant or whatever and he’s ending a meeting and he turns around and he’s very much in his commander mode, and then she’s like, “Daddy!
 Daddy!”
 She’s tugging daddy’s shirt, and she’s asking him can she play with her doll or something.
 He’s immediately into a nurturing energy, picks her up, gives her a kiss, swings her around, and he’s back into that energy to match her and to nurture her.

-That’s sort of like the energy that a mature person can play with, when to be masculine, when to be feminine, when the default energy is most relaxed.
+That’s sort of like the energy that a mature person can play with, when to be masculine, when to be feminine, when the default is, and when he is most relaxed, Or she, as a feminine woman is more relaxed.
 I think part of the confusion and the lack of fulfillment in life is, as you were pointing out, is the fact that many men are being told to be in the feminine energy more.
 The world is trying to tell them to be 50-50.
 Not just 50-50 masculine-feminine, but 50-50 immature masculine and immature feminine.
 None of that is fulfilling at all to them.

-Henry: David Deida talks about how the masculine is the search for freedom: freedom from constraint and fear; and the woman is about the search for love.
+Henry: David Deida talks about how, I guess when you get right down do it, the masculine is the search for freedom: freedom from constraint and fear; and the woman is about the search for love.
 That’s why the masculine finds a feminine so compelling, someone who truly is, a woman who is free and lives with that presence, just like us, that freedom we find so absolutely compelling.
 That is basically what all men have been searching for all their lives.

 So how many females think that they need to be in order to become dominant and win in the competition of the world is to be like a man, and how that’s false.
 If there’s a feminine power, that can disarm any man — you’re sort of seeing that because the aggressive females now are banking on, historically, how men are responding to women as — they’re looking at women as if it’s still the 1950’s.

 That’s going to change soon.
 You can’t talk back.
-You can’t just argue down a woman quickly, that just looks like you’re a bully.
+You can’t just argue down a woman quickly, that it looks like you’re a bully.
 I’m going to share this one anecdote.
 I was debating back in high school and university, and there was this one girl, I think she was a 4’10” blonde girl with a feminine voice.
 It was all male, like 80-90% dudes debating.
-When it’s two dudes against two dudes, they’re talking over each other, and the referee is having to intervene.
+When it’s two dudes against two dudes, it’s just all out there talking over to each other, and the referee is having to intervene.
 But when she’s in there in the final, I remember watching this, this guy was just bullying.
 In the Q&A, he wouldn’t let her answer properly.

 All she did is just shut him down completely, is just raise her hand and say, “May I speak now?”
 And then the referee was just like, “Stop this!”
 He got really mad.
 The teacher got really mad at that student who was bullying her.
 And then she said, “Thank you.”
 She slowly but surely just tore him apart, and in the sweetest voice.
 It was this evisceration.
 She was quoting Tolstoy and all this.
 It was so different from all of the other very aggressive energies that were out there.